Parents Anonymous®

 Roth, H. J. (1985).
 Relationship between attendance at a Parents Anonymous adult program and children's behavior at the Parents Anonymous child care program.
 Children and Youth Services Review, 7(1), 39–43. https://doi.org/10.1016/0190-7409(85)90038-6

-The purpose of the study was to determine the statistical relationship between the proportion of parent group meetings attended by parents involved in a Parents Anonymous® Adult Program (now called Parents Anonymous®) and the number of positive behavioral ratings received by children who attended the Parents Anonymous® Child Care Program.
+The purpose of the study was to determine the statistical relationship between the proportion of parent group meetings attended by parents involved in a Parents Anonymous® Adult Program [now called Parents Anonymous®] and the number of positive behavioral ratings received by children who attended the Parents Anonymous® Child Care Program.
 Measures utilized include a list of rated statements developed by the researcher and parent attendance records.
 Results indicate that the correlation between group attendance and children’s positive behavioral ratings during the Child Care Program was statistically significant.
 Children whose parents had attended more than 50% of the parent group meetings had a mean behavior rating of 7.98.
 The children whose parents attended 50% or less of the parent group meetings had an adjusted mean behavior rating of 4.61.
 Limitations include the small sample size, the lack of standardized measures, the lack of a control group, and lack of follow-up data.
+Note: This article was not used in the rating process due to the lack of a control group.

 Polinsky, M. L., Pion-Berlin, L., Williams, S., Long, T., & Wolf, A. M. (2010).
 Preventing child abuse and neglect: A national evaluation of Parents Anonymous® groups.
 Child Welfare, 89(6), 43–62. https://www.jstor.org/stable/48623282

-The purpose of the study was to assess whether participation in Parents Anonymous® mutual support groups (now called Parents Anonymous®) was associated with child maltreatment prevention.
+The purpose of the study was to assess whether participation in Parents Anonymous® mutual support groups [now called Parents Anonymous®] was associated with child maltreatment prevention.
+Measures utilized include measures that assessed (a) demographics and background, (b) child maltreatment outcomes (parenting distress, parenting rigidity, psychological aggression toward children, and physical aggression toward children), (c) child maltreatment risk factors (parental stress, life stress, emotional domestic violence, physical domestic violence, alcohol use, and drug use), and (d) child maltreatment protective factors (quality of life, emotional/ instrumental social support, general social support, parenting sense of competence, nonviolent discipline tactics, and family functioning).
 Results indicate that all parents showed improvements in child maltreatment outcomes, risk factors, and protective factors.
 Parents starting out with particularly serious needs showed statistically significant improvement on every scale.
 Limitations include the lack of a control group, low recruitment rates, lack of follow up, and a lack of information on the measures that were used.
+Note: This article was not used in the rating process due to the lack of a control group.

 Polinsky, M. L., Pion-Berlin, L., Long, T., & Wolf, A. M. (2011).
 Parents Anonymous outcome evaluation: Promising findings for child maltreatment reduction.
 Journal of Juvenile Justice, 1(1), 33–47. https://www.ojp.gov/pdffiles/236317.pdf#page=39

-This study used the sample from Polinsky et al. (2010).
+The study used the same sample as Polinsky et al. (2010).
 The purpose of the study was to describe the findings of a national evaluation of Parents Anonymous® by assessing whether participation in Parents Anonymous® is associated with changes in child maltreatment outcomes and in risk and protective factors.
 Measures utilized include the Child Abuse Potential Inventory, Parent-Child Conflict Tactics Scale, Life Stress Scale, Parenting Stress Index Short Form, Conflict Tactics Scale, Short Michigan Alcoholism Screening Test, Quality of Life Scale, Norbeck Social Support Questionnaire, Parenting Sense of Competence, and the McMaster Family Assessment Device.
 Results indicate that after attending Parents Anonymous® mutual support group meetings, parents indicated statistically significant reductions in risk factors for child abuse and neglect.
 Limitations include possible selection bias, the lack of a control group, and threats to internal validity.
+Note: This article was not used in the rating process due to the lack of a control group.

 Additional References